decoy/blog/source/_posts/2018-06-18-react-redux.md

 An event can be generated from anywhere, but is generally a UI event like a mouse click.

-> Handling events in React has a bunch of caveats.
+> **Note:** Handling events in React has a bunch of caveats.
 As always, checkout the [docs for more information]( https://reactjs.org/docs/handling-events.html).

 ``` javascript
 class SpaceShip extends React.Component {